RebelGameDevs/Rebel-Game-Dev-JRPG/README.md

 🖥️ Brandon at mythicgaming234@gmail.com <br />
 🐱‍👤 Dorian at akhavan@unlv.nevada.edu <br />
 🎨 Keyan at hatefk1@unlv.nevada.edu <br />
-See our contact information <a href="rebelgamedevs.org/MainPages/officers.html">here</a>!
+See our contact information <a target="_blank" href="http://rebelgamedevs.org/MainPages/officers.html">here</a>, as well!